EgoCor: an R package to facilitate the use of exponential semi-variograms for modelling the local spatial correlation structure in social epidemiology: The EgoCor package

-we obtain the output presented in Figure \ref{birthweight3}.
-All models provide similar results but model 3 with \code{max.dist = 800} and \code{nbins = 13} gives a slightly better fit and could be selected as final model with respect to the health outcome \code{birthweight}.
+Trying out multiple \texttt{nbins} specifications as in the code above Figure \ref{birthweight3}, we obtain the output presented in Figure \ref{birthweight3}.
+All models provide similar results but the third model with \texttt{max.dist = 800} and \texttt{nbins = 13} provides a slightly better fit and could be selected as the final model to capture the spatial effect on the health outcome \texttt{birthweight}.